Past Life Regression: What It Is and How It Works

 How to Get the Most Out of It

 Some sessions feel emotional, others feel subtle and calming.
 Either way, give yourself time to integrate what you learned.
-We often recommend practices like journaling or short mindfulness check-ins between sessions to help stay consistent with meditation and deepen the benefits.
+We often recommend practices like journaling or short mindfulness check-ins between sessions to help stay consistent with meditation and deepen your reflection and self-awareness.

 PLR may be helpful for people who: